ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-3-21-wicket-custom-paging-navigator.markdown

 Original Markup
 ---------------
 Each component have a markup file associated with it.
-We will take the PagingNavigator as an example.It is associated with the markup file PagingNavigator.html.I got the markup from [1](http://github.com/apache/wicket/blob/trunk/wicket/src/main/java/org/apache/wicket/markup/html/navigation/paging/PagingNavigator.html).
+We will take the PagingNavigator as an example.
+It is associated with the markup file PagingNavigator.html.
+I got the markup from [1](http://github.com/apache/wicket/blob/trunk/wicket/src/main/java/org/apache/wicket/markup/html/navigation/paging/PagingNavigator.html).

 {% highlight html %}
 <html xmlns:wicket>